johnasp/johnaspinall.co.uk/_posts/2015-02-01-sass-buttons-jdw.md

 #### Overview

-A flexible website button system I created to be used in a style guide for the client.
+A flexible website button system I wrote in SASS and inline SVG which was to be used as a component in a style guide for the client.
 The main features of this button set were:

 1. The ability to be able to change the entire colour scheme by changing a single SASS variable, this included changing gradients.
 This was important as each website brand the client rand had it's own distinct colours.
 2. A single base font variable could be changed to instantly change the size of the buttons